Configuring Proxies and Load Balancers for Tableau Server

 Tableau Server will always authenticate users.
 This means that even if you are authenticating inbound connections at the gateway for your organisation, Tableau Server will still authenticate the user.

-However, not all clients will support user authentication with a reverse proxy:
+However, not all clients will support user authentication with a gateway solution:

-Tableau Mobile supports SAML or manual authentication with a reverse proxy.
-The iOS version of Tableau Mobile additionally supports Kerberos with a reverse proxy.
+Tableau Mobile supports SAML or manual authentication with a reverse proxy/LB.
+The iOS version of Tableau Mobile additionally supports Kerberos with a reverse proxy/LB.
 The same recommendation above applies.

-Tableau Desktop and Tableau Prep do not support authentication with a reverse proxy.
-For remote access, use a VPN solution or configure your reverse proxy to route traffic from Tableau Desktop or Tableau Prep directly to Tableau Server for authentication.
+Tableau Prep does not support authentication with a reverse proxy or load balancer.
+For remote access, use a VPN solution or configure your gateway services to route traffic from Tableau Prep directly to Tableau Server for authentication.